Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Although MMR vaccine is generally contraindicated in pregnancy, in situations when potential benefits may outweigh risks, such as during measles or rubella outbreaks, vaccination may be considered.
 Rubella infection during pregnancy frequently gives rise to congenital rubella syndrome which can result in miscarriage, stillbirth or fetal malformations.
 Measles during pregnancy results in a higher risk of premature labour, spontaneous abortion and low birth weight infants.
 To date, there is no evidence demonstrating a teratogenic or other adverse effect from MMR vaccine given during pregnancy.
 Inadvertent immunization with MMR vaccine is therefore not a reason for pregnancy termination.

-Pregnant women without documented laboratory evidence of rubella immunity or prior immunization with a rubella-containing vaccine should be serologically screened for rubella antibodies.
+Pregnant women and pregnant individuals without documented laboratory evidence of rubella immunity or prior immunization with a rubella-containing vaccine should be serologically screened for rubella antibodies.
 Those who are seronegative should receive MMR vaccine, with the first dose given in the immediate post-partum period before discharge from hospital (unless they have received Rh immunoglobulin (RhIg) or other blood products recently).
 If indicated for measles or mumps protection, a second dose of MMR should be given 4 weeks or more after the first.
-For post-partum MMR immunization of women who received RhIg or other blood products, refer to Blood products, human immunoglobulin and timing of immunization in Part 1.
+For post-partum MMR immunization of women and individuals who received RhIg or other blood products, refer to Blood products, human immunoglobulin and timing of immunization in Part 1.

 Monovalent varicella vaccine